-The next iteration of the C.K. algorithm requires that we must compute the covariant derivative of the Ricci tensor, or equivalently the Ricci spinor, although we will focus on tensors due to the simplicity of the metric.
-It is here, where the spin coefficients are introduced as potential invariants.
-This can be seen by using the formula for the covariant derivative \footnote{Henceforth we will write $Ric_{ab} = R_{ab}$.}: \beq R_{ab;c} = \nabla_c R_{ab}= R_{ab,c} - R_{db}\Gamma^d_{~ca} - R_{ad} \Gamma^d_{~cb}, \eeq or equivalently the Cotton-York tensor, \beq C_a^{~b} = - \sqrt{-|g|}\epsilon^{bcd}(R_{ca} -\frac{R}{4}g_{ca})_{,d}. \eeq However, there is a problem: the connection coefficients used to compute the Ricci tensor prior to any frame transformations may be different from the coframe used to produce the normal form of the Ricci tensor.
-For example, in those G{\"o}del-like spacetimes with Ricci tensor of Segre type [11,1] or [12] one must boost the coframe to put the Ricci tensor in normal form.
-On the other hand, those G{\"o}del-like spacetimes with Segre type [(11),1] and [(11,1)] require no frame transformations whatsoever.

-To illustrate the usefulness of this calculation, we will repeat the analysis of the C.K. algorithm for those G{\"o}del-like spacetimes admitting a Ricci tensor with each P-type listed above.
+\begin{section}{The first iteration of the Cartan-Karlhede algorithm} The next iteration of the C.K. algorithm requires that we must compute the covariant derivative of the Ricci tensor, or equivalently covariant derivatives of the Ricci spinor, although we will focus on tensors due to the simplicity of the metric.
+It is here, where the frame derivatives of the Ricci tensor and the spin-coefficients are introduced as potential invariants.
+This can be seen by using the formula for the covariant derivative: \beq R_{ab;c} = \nabla_c R_{ab}= R_{ab,c} - R_{db}\Gamma^d_{~ca} - R_{ad} \Gamma^d_{~cb}. \eeq We will repeat the analysis of the C.K. algorithm for those G{\"o}del-like spacetimes admitting a Ricci tensor with each P-type listed above.

-\begin{subsection}{P-type O} As all components of the Ricci tensor are constant, using Lemma \eqref{lem:SegreO} one may show that the covariant derivative of the Ricci tensor is zero.
-We conclude that these are locally homogeneous spaces. \end{subsection}